athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Peri.md

     desc: "`pf2:2`  The peri makes one scimitar Strike and two burning wings Strikes, in any order."

   - name: "Wildfire Storm"
-    desc: "`pf2:1` (divine,fire) The peri spreads their wings and spins, forming a whirlwind of flame that deals 15d6 fire damage in a 20-foot emanation (DC 34 Reflex check save).\n\nThey can't use Wildfire Storm again for 1d4 rounds."
+    desc: "`pf2:1` (divine,fire) The peri spreads their wings and spins, forming a whirlwind of flame that deals 15d6 fire damage in a @Template[emanation|distance:20] (DC 34 Reflex check save).\n\nThey can't use Wildfire Storm again for 1d4 rounds."

 ```